isomerpages/mof-vital/media-library/publications/_posts/2023-05-04-post-CE's speech at Staff Recognition Ceremony 2023.md

 			<div style="font-size: 20px;color:#585858;text-align:justify;">3.</div>
 		</td>
 		<td style="border: 0px;padding:0px;">
 			<div style="font-size: 20px;color:#585858;text-align:justify;">VITAL is unlike many other shared services organisations.
-We do not merely process HR, Finance and Procurement transactions.
-Rather, we see ourselves as an engine of innovation supported by a family of Citizen Developers.
+We do not merely process HR, finance and procurement transactions.
+Rather, we see ourselves as an engine of innovation supported by a family of citizen developers.
 Our unique approach has gained international attention – for example, in the Government Trends 2023 report published by Deloitte, VITAL’s approach towards leveraging technology to transform corporate services was used as a case study.</div><br>
 		</td>
 	</tr>
 	<tr style="border: 0px;padding:0px;">